datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 classification.
 Key features include a user-friendly interface, secure authentication, data scraping, and multi-language classification.
 Phoenix has already supported hundreds of peacebuilders, processed terabytes of data, and gained recognition at the Paris Peace AI Forum.
-A public-good platform, making advanced AI tools accessible for conflict analysis of digital spaces.
+A public-good platform, making advanced AI tools accessible for conflict analysis of digital spaces;
 Phoenix exemplifies how collaboration and ethical AI can drive global peacebuilding efforts."
 author: benjamin
 linkedin_link: